Global Conservation Science MSc

 Learning and teaching

-You’ll be trained in the technical, scientific aspects of biodiversity conservation as well as the broader issues in managing biodiversity and people depending on it through a variety of methods such as lectures, workshops, debates, and group or individual research.
+You’ll be trained in the technical, scientific aspects of biodiversity conservation, as well as the broader issues in managing biodiversity.
+Teaching will take place through a variety of methods such as lectures, workshops, debates and group or individual research.

-You’ll have dedicated training sessions in team working, project management, grant writing, and leadership skills.
+You’ll also have dedicated training sessions in teamwork, project management, grant writing, and leadership skills.

-A large proportion of your learning will be led by experts from conservation institutions so that you not only experience the wider conservation sector in specific areas, but also gain an in-depth understanding of the sort of cross-cultural and cross-disciplinary perspectives on conservation issues that are needed to develop effective solutions to problems.
-The global focus will provide you with insights into cultural and ethical differences among regions, but also in how threats to and solutions for biodiversity conservation may apply differently.
+A considerable proportion of your learning will be led by experts from conservation institutions, so you’ll not only experience the wider conservation sector in specific areas, but also gain an in-depth understanding of the cross-cultural and cross-disciplinary perspectives on conservation issues that are needed to develop effective solutions to problems.

 Applying